neil7057/beach_hut_society/README.md

     </details>

 -   #### Sign Up Page
-    Visitor can become a member by registering by email address and selecting a username and password.
+    Visitors can become a member by registering with their email address and selecting a username and password.
     <details><summary>Sign Up Page</summary>
     <img src="beachhuts/static/docs/readme_images/screens/signup.png">
     </details>